sparkica/crowdsourcing/readme.md

 It works best (and looks best) in LODRefine - it is already integrated into it, no need to build and install it.
 Of course you can can use it in OpenRefine, but you may experience a glitch or two.

-**Note**: this extension doesn't work well in the _old_ Refine v2.5, because it uses outdated libraries.
+**Note**: this extension doesn't work well in the _old_ Refine v2.5, because 2.5 it uses some outdated libraries.